 Snow on new ice.
 Photo: Stephen Maria

-Pack ice with snow glazed surface and penguins.
+Nilas ice and open water.
 Photo: Nisha Harris

 Ridged first year ice with heavy snow cover and a lead of open water covered in thin ice and a light dusting of new snow.
 Photo: Wendy Pyper